 Teaching a Community-Engaged Course can be exciting and deeply rewarding.
 Research indicates these courses are a high-impact learning practice, often leading to deeper student understanding of course material, higher overall GPAs, and better retention rates.

-88% of students who took a Community-Engaged Course at the University of Iowa agree their project helped them better understand course content.
+88% of students who took a Community-Engaged Course at the University of Iowa said their project helped them better understand course content.

 Teaching a Community-Engaged Course (CEC)